realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - if the result of the last operation was negative, then the "negative" flag is set to 1; otherwise it's set to 0
         - if the result of the last operation had to "carry" a bit, then the "carry" flag is set to 1; otherwise it's set to 0

-# Assembly Language
+- # Assembly Language
   - Assembly Language is a "human-readable" representation of the "machine code" that the CPU can execute
-  - The "mnemonics" are translated into the binary opcodes by a "compiler" or "assembler" which is a program that translates the "assembly language" into "machine code" for a particular CPU
+  - The "mnemonics" are translated into the binary opcodes by an "assembler" which is a program that translates the "assembly language mnemonics" nearly directly into "machine code" for a particular CPU.
-  - Assembly Language is the most "primitive" language that a human can reasonably use to program a computer in a timely manner
+  - Assembly Language is the most "primitive" language that a human can reasonably use to program a computer in an efficient manner.
+  - It's totally possible to program a computer using just "machine code" (the binary opcodes), but it's very difficult and error-prone.
   - There is no "universal" assembly language, each CPU has it's own assembly language, so the assembly language is completely dependent on the specific CPU and is usually defined by the manufacturer of the CPU
-  - The complexity of the assembly language is usually directly related to the complexity of the CPU
+  - The complexity of the assembly language is usually directly related to the complexity of the CPU & the number of different operations that the CPU can perform.

+  - ## Common Assembly Language Operations

-  - ## Jump - Usually mnemonic `JMP`
+  - ### Jump - Usually mnemonic `JMP`
     - The "goto" statement of machine code
     - Changes the program counter (PC) to point to a different location in memory
     - Also known a "branch" or "loop"
     - No limits to where the jump can go, it be anywhere in memory.
 If it's wrong, the machine will likely halt or do something unexpected, also called a "crash"

-  - ## Load - Usually mnemonic `LOAD`
+  - ### Load - Usually mnemonic `LOAD`
     - Copies a value from a location in memory into a "register" (a tiny bit of memory that is part of the CPU)
-  - ## Store - Usually mnemonic `STO`
+  - ### Store - Usually mnemonic `STO`
     - Copies a value from a "register" into a location in memory
-  - ## Move - Usually mnemonic `MOV`
+  - ### Move — Usually mnemonic `MOV`
     - Copies a value from one "register" into another "register"
-  - ## Add - Usually mnemonic `ADD`
+  - ### Add — Usually mnemonic `ADD`
     - Adds the values in two "registers" and stores the result in a third "register"
-  - ## Subtract - Usually mnemonic `SUB`
+  - ### Subtract - Usually mnemonic `SUB`
     - Subtracts the values in two "registers" and stores the result in a third "register"
-  - ## Compare - Usually mnemonic `CMP`
+  - ### Compare - Usually mnemonic `CMP`
     - Compares the values in two "registers" and updates the "flags" register

-  - ## Conditional Jump - The Go-to of Machine Code
+  - ## Conditional Jump — The Go-to of Machine Code
     - Usually mnemonics:
       - `JNZ` (Jump if Not Zero)
       - `JZ` (Jump if Zero)